Introduction of Dr Yibin Ni

 Dr Ni has lectured widely in the United States institutions including Harvard, Yale, UCLA, University of Virginia, and Honolulu Academy of Arts, as well as in various universities, museums, and societies in Singapore, China and the UK.

-Dr Ni is the co-founder and Chief Content Officer of Tutuhaoyi and has contributed lots of his research findings and articles to this website so that the general public can access this online database and appreciate Chinese art.
+Dr Ni has been the Chief Content Officer of Tutuhaoyi since 2020 and has contributed lots of his research findings and articles to this website so that the general public can access this online database and appreciate Chinese art.
 The unprecedented gathering of authentic choice exemplars in Figures & Stories, Motifs & Symbols and Pun Pictures sections have all been collected through original research from eminent museums and collections all over the world by Dr Yibin Ni.
 See more of his works in Blogs section.

 “I first met Dr Ni about a decade ago, and in an unusual way.
 The former U.K. Prime Minister Sir Edward Heath, who used to live quite close to me in England, telephoned me one day and asked if I would show my porcelain to a brilliant young Chinese scholar from Shanghai whom he was befriending.
 I said I would be delighted and asked them to lunch, although I was a little nervous of how long Sir Edward himself would be interested in the porcelain as he was not famous for his patience!
 What would he do while we were looking at the pots?

-Photo taken at the Fralin Museum of Art at the University of Virginia, 2002
+Photo at the Fralin Museum of Art at the University of Virginia, 2002

 From left to right: Sir Michael Butler, John Curtis, Qianshen Bai, Yibin Ni, Dominic Jellinek, Julia Curtis